 3. Excellent Support Service

 Users should have no issues getting the right support with an always-available support team.
-I applaud VPNSecure’s support team for its prompt responses to my inquiries.
+We applaud VPNSecure’s support team for its prompt responses to my inquiries.

 1. Privacy Issues